JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 After about an hour or so the sun was setting and the church bells were ringing and I was getting concerned.
 I walked down the block to see if I could see anything down the alley they went into.

-As I walked donw the block, I ran into Howie and told him what happened.
+As I walked down the block, I ran into Howie and told him what happened.
 “Sounds like they stole it,” he said pretty matter-of-factly.
 Which when I heard those words said out loud, I began to accept as the truth.
 At least the truth that existed in my young kid’s head at the time.

 “So what can I do?”
 I asked Howie.
 He shrugged and didn’t know and neither did I. So I suggested we just walk to the house where their driveway was and think it out.